the-turing-way/the-turing-way/book/website/communication/artists.md

 Others focus on music, sounds, theatre and performance in general.
 The list is endless.
 Sometimes, art becomes a powerful way to communicate messages to people in a way that people can relate to.
-Art is also often more accessible not only in the language that it uses, but in the abscence of a paywall to access art.
+Art is also often more accessible not only in the language that it uses, but in the abscence of a paywall or a significnatly lower one to access art.

 (cm-artists-examples)=
 ## Examples